Flows for the Future

 The Flows for the Future program seeks to re-establish a critical portion of natural water flow patterns in streams affected by water capture in the EMLR.
 This will support long-term sustainability for communities, industry and the environment.

-The program is voluntary and fully funded offering the installation of low-flow solutions to all priority site landholders at no cost to landholders.
-The program works alongside landholders to find solutions to restoring low-flows with minimal impact on water use and security.
+The program is voluntary and the installation of low flow solutions to all priority site landholders is offered at no cost to landholders.
+The program works alongside landholders to find solutions to restoring low flows with minimal impact on water use and security.

 Why do we need the Flows for the Future program?

 We all know how valuable water is.
 Without it, plants, animals, the land and sustainability of primary production suffers.
 By looking after the health of our catchments today, we can help ensure land managers have the opportunity to farm viably into the future.

 The Flows for the Future program works towards ensuring the long-term viability of catchment health in the Eastern Mount Lofty Ranges (EMLR).

 The EMLR is a major contributor to South Australia’s economy, generating $440 million in agricultural production each year.
 It is a prime tourism destination and home to many farmers and rural lifestyle properties.
 The EMLR are the traditional lands of the Ngadjuri, Kaurna, Peramangk and Ngarrindjeri people.
 Freshwater is core to culture and the identity of First Nations across the Murray-Darling Basin.
 The freshwater systems bring life to the EMLR and inextricably links people and culture to country and all living things.

 Many water catchments in the EMLR are in poor condition with some parts going without flowing water for longer periods than ever before.
 There are more than 8000 dams in the EMLR alone.
 While dams are crucial because they provide water security, their combined impact along with watercourse diversions has changed the pattern and amount of water flowing through the EMLR.
 Click here for a summary of the science and analysis of catchment heath.